msadoghi/SpotLess/README.md

 * Collect the IP addresses of the machines that you will run resilientDB and put them into **scripts/hostnames.py**

+* Below is the configuration of the machines on which we conducted our experiments

+  * Oracle Cloud
+  * VM.Standard.E4.Flex
+  * 16-core AMD EPYC 7742 processor running at 3.4 GHz
+  * 32 GB memory
+  * Ubuntu 20.04
+  * Networking Configuration with TCP connections allowed

-* Search "IDENTITY" in this repository, and replace all of them with the path to the SSH private key file for the machines on which you will run resilientDB.
-(In resilientDB, for easily copy the compile files to the machines, we make all the machines use the same SSH key pair).
+* Search "IDENTITY" in this repository, and replace all of them with the SSH private key file for the machines on which you will run resilientDB.
+(All the machines use the same SSH key pair).

   ​      IDENTITY="your_SSH_private_key_file"